We Are Gathered Here Together

 what was to come.

-We could count on those moments,
+We could count on those moments—

 those familiar moments.

-Now we look back
+Now I look back,

 without the chance to relive

-without the words of togetherness
+without the bickering,

-No more chasing each other around the yard
+No chasing each other around the yard,

-No more climbing up the tree, my favorite tree
+no climbing up the tree—my favorite tree.

-All that is left are these memories
+All that is left are memories,

-while making new ones;
+while making new ones:

 new choices of restaurants,

-holidays, vacations
+holidays, vacations,

-and promises of not being late
+and promises of punctuality

-(but who are we kidding, we’re always late)
+(but who are we kidding—we’re always late).

-And yet, some things will remain
+And yet, some things will remain.

 I’ll keep the same dessert

-in honor of my grandparents
+in honor of my grandparents,

 whose struggles and sacrifices for our family